amluckydave/GO-MYO/README.md

 ## :rocket: Progressing
 This project aims to realize real-time hand gestures prediction, which means the GO MYO-embeded model can output target gestures before the completion of signal collection.

+## :pushpin: Training
+The first step for predicting is to train the individual classifier, you can follow the GUI notes to save your gesture raw EMG data in the default folder.

+Once all the preset 12 gestures are recorded and saved properly, you can press "Train" buttom to train the recognition model.
+And the trained classifier will be saved in the same folders.

+Then, you can move to Prediction period.
+If you had trained your classifier, you can just skip training and initialize the prediction.

+## :pencil: Predicting